steniooliv/country_flags/README.md

 [![Stenio](https://img.shields.io/badge/steniooliv-in-%230072b1)](https://www.linkedin.com/in/steniooliv)

 ## About
-*Flutter project to train the creation of components only with Columns Rows, Stacks and Containers*
+*Flutter project to train the creation of components only with Columns, Rows, Stacks and Containers*

 ## Getting Started
 To run this project you must have an environment configured and enabled to run Flutter, you can install these requirements through the website below: